Chapter 14: Lookup Arguments

 Static tables (read-only): Fixed functions like XOR, range checks, or AES S-boxes.
 The table never changes during execution.
 Plookup, LogUp, and Lasso excel here.

 Dynamic tables (read-write): Simulating RAM (random access memory).
 The table starts empty and fills up as the program runs.
 This requires different techniques (like memory-checking arguments or timestamp-based permutation checks) because the table itself is witness-dependent.
-Jolt uses specialized protocols called Twist and Shout for this.

 Lasso focuses on static tables, but its decomposition insight is what makes truly large tables tractable.

-Lasso’s insight: Decomposable tables.
+Lasso exploits decomposable tables.
 Many tables have structure: their MLE (multilinear extension) can be written as a weighted sum of smaller subtables:

 $$\tilde{T}(y) = \sum_{j=1}^{\alpha} c_j \cdot \tilde{T}j(y{S_j})$$

 Each subtable $\tilde{T}_j$ looks at only a small chunk of the total input $y$.
 This “Structure of Sums” (SoS) property enables dramatic efficiency gains.
+(This is a cousin of the tensor product structure for Lagrange bases in Chapter 4—both exploit how multilinear functions over product domains inherit structure from their factors.)

-Example: 64-bit AND.
+Consider 64-bit AND.
 The conceptual table has $2^{128}$ entries (all pairs of 64-bit inputs).
 But bitwise AND decomposes perfectly: split inputs into sixteen 4-bit chunks, perform 16 lookups into a tiny 256-entry AND_4 table, concatenate results.
 The prover never touches the $2^{128}$-entry table.

-The verifier never sees the full table.
-For structured tables, she can evaluate $\tilde{T}(r)$ at a random challenge point in $O(\log N)$ time using the table’s algebraic formula.
+Lasso represents the sparse access pattern—which indices were hit, how many times—using commitment schemes optimized for sparse polynomials, then proves correctness via sum-check.
+The prover commits only to the accessed entries and their multiplicities, never to the full table.
+For structured tables, the verifier can evaluate $\tilde{T}(r)$ at a random challenge point in $O(\log N)$ time using the table’s algebraic formula, without ever seeing the table itself.

 Jolt applies Lasso to build a complete zkVM for RISC-V. The philosophy: replace arithmetization of instruction semantics with lookups.